How to Make Almond Milk

 I recommend soaking almonds overnight in cold water, but you could get away with a minimum of 4 hours.
 Alternatively, you could soak almonds for 1-2 hours in very hot water.

-To make almond milk place the almonds in a glass bowl and cover fully with water.
+- Soaking: Place the raw almonds in a glass bowl and cover fully with water.
 Remember that the almonds will absorb some water as they soak.
 Let them soak overnight, then drain and rinse them.

 Homemade almond milk will last for up to 3 days in the fridge, though it’s best fresh.
 So I don’t recommend making a large batch or more than you’ll think you’ll use in a couple of days.
 And it’s so easy to make when needed, there’s really no need to make extra!